-□You receive "Extra Help" from Medicare to pay for your prescription drugs. □You have gone less than 63 days in a row without creditable coverage. □You have had creditable drug coverage through another source such as a formed union, TRICARE, or Department of Veterans Affairs.
-Your insurer or your human department will tell you each year if your drug coverage is creditable coverage.
-The may be sent to you in a letter or included in a newsletter from the plan.
-Keep this because you may need it if you join a Medicare drug plan later. resources This information □ Note: Any notice must state that you had "creditable" prescription drug cover expected to pay as much as Medicare's standard prescription drug plan pays • □ Note: The following are not creditable prescription drug coverage: prescription discount cards, free clinics, and drug discount websites on drug
+- □You receive "Extra Help" from Medicare to pay for your prescription drugs. - \Box You have gone less than 63 days in a row without creditable coverage. - □You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Department of Veterans Affairs.
+Your insurer or your human resources department will tell you each year if your drug coverage is creditable coverage.
+This information may be sent to you in a letter or included in a newsletter from the plan.
+Keep this information, because you may need it if you join a Medicare drug plan later.

+□ Note: Any notice must state that you had "creditable" prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays.

+□ Note: The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites.